> User Manual

 Diagnostics

-Use /debug in the REPL to print a diagnostic report useful for
+Use /options debug in the REPL to print a diagnostic report useful for

 troubleshooting.
 The report includes: